Taiwan

 Transparentem remains committed to advocating for the implementation of effective remedies for workers and systemic changes to prevent these abuses from recurring.
 Eliminating labor abuses beyond tier-one manufacturing is complex and requires collaboration among businesses, workers, governments, and civil society.
 Meaningful action will protect workers, enhance business competitiveness, and strengthen Taiwan’s manufacturing sector.

-Our Work in Taiwan
+Our Investigations in Taiwan

-Following the Thread – Labor Abuses in Taiwan’s Textile Industry
+Following the Thread: Labor Abuses in Taiwan’s Textile Industry